gitopedia/gitopedia/Compendium/_incoming/quantum-entanglement.md

 ## Challenges and Controversies

 Quantum entanglement faces significant challenges such as decoherence, where entangled states lose coherence due to environmental interactions.
-Philosophical debates about reality persist, with discussions continuing about its implications for locality and realism.
-While experiments have largely ruled out the possibility of hidden variables explaining entanglement, questions remain about its nature.
+While experiments have largely ruled out hidden variables explaining entanglement, questions about its nature persist, particularly regarding implications for locality and realism.

 ## Quantum Entanglement Research at NASA